static-web-server/static-web-server/docs/content/configuration/environment-variables.md

 It provides [The "Basic" HTTP Authentication Scheme](https://datatracker.ietf.org/doc/html/rfc7617) using credentials as `user-id:password` pairs, encoded using `Base64`.
 Password must be encoded using the [BCrypt](https://en.wikipedia.org/wiki/Bcrypt) password-hashing function.
 Default empty (disabled).

 ## Windows

-Following options and commands are Windows platform specific.
+The following options and commands are Windows platform-specific.

 ### SERVER_WINDOWS_SERVICE
 Run the web server as a Windows Service.
 See [more details](../features/windows-service.md).